-As described in Section 11 Pre-trip Vehicle Inspection Test, Failure to perform all three components of the air brake check correctly will result in an automatic failure of the vehicle inspection test.
+As described in Section 11 "Pre-trip Vehicle Inspection Test," failure to correctly perform all three components of the air brake check will result in automatic failure of the vehicle inspection test.

-As part of the pre-trip inspection portion of your CDL driving examination you will be performing an airbrake test on your vehicle.
-The following is designed to assist you in learning a sequence in which to check your airbrake system:
+As part of the pre-trip inspection portion of your CDL driving examination, you will be performing an airbrake test on your vehicle.
+The following is designed to assist you in learning a sequence for checking your airbrake system.

-- 1. Start the vehicle to bring air pressure up to full pressure. - 2.
+- 1. Start the vehicle and with the engine running build the air pressure to the governed cut-out (100-125 psi). - 2.
 Turn the engine off and turn the ignition switch to the "on" position. - 3.
-Release the parking break (tractor and trailer). - Apply pressure t foot break and hold for one minute. - NOTE: After the initial drop in air pressure, the system should lose no more than 3 psi in one minute for a straight truck or bus and no more than 4 psi in one minute for a combination of vehicles. - Begin pumping the foot break to reduce air pressure to approximately 60-80 pounds and listen for a warning indictor.
-Also, look for a warning light if the vehicle is so equipped. - 6.
-Continue pumping the foot break to approximately 20-40 pounds and watch for the parking break knob to pop out. - 7.
+Release the parking brakes (both tractor and trailer). - 4.
+Apply pressure to foot valve and hold for one minute. - NOTE: After the initial drop in air pressure, a straight truck or bus system should lose no more than 3 psi in one minute, and a combination of vehicles should lose no more than 4 psi in one minute. - 5.
+Begin pumping the foot brake to reduce air pressure to approximately 60-80 pounds and listen for a warning indicator.
+Also look for a warning light if the vehicle is so equipped. - 6.
+Continue pumping the foot brake to approximately 20-40 pounds and watch for the tractor protection valve and parking brake valve (knob) to pop out. - 7.
 Check the operation of your parking brake before moving your vehicle.